May 17, 2016

 POWERS, ABILITIES, WEAPONS & TOOLS

-Troy has a ghost orphan living inside of her which gives him a variety of physical enhancements, including strength, speed and agility.
-He also posseses a limited number of paranormal abilities such as astral projection.
+Troy has a ghost orphan living inside of him, which gives him a variety of physical enhancements, including strength, speed and agility.
+He also possesses a limited number of paranormal abilities such as astral projection.
 Troy carries a high-powered rotating machine gun.
 He is also a proficient mechanic, especially when it comes to hyper-bike technology.

-As a young man Troy Brothers made a pretty good living building and working on customized hyper-bikes out of the garage of the house he rented with his two best friends Rafe and Iyana.
+As a young man, Troy Brothers made a pretty good living building and working on customized hyper-bikes out of the garage of the house he rented with his two best friends, Rafe and Iyana.
 Along with the money earned from the wide variety of clientele, he also stockpiled cash from the hyper-bike races he participated in on weekends.
-He was one of the better riders, consistently finishing in the top 5 of most of the races; and he was generally respected by most of his competitors, some of which would actually come to him to get work done on their bikes for other races.
+He was one of the better riders, consistently finishing in the top five of most of the races, and he was generally respected by most of his competitors, some of which would actually come to him to get work done on their bikes for other races.

-Troy was always happy to help others even if it did at times give his competition a slightly better chance at defeating him.
-His generosity is what his cousin Bernadette loved most about him.
-Neither one of them had living parents and they both had no siblings.
+Troy was always happy to help others, even if it did, at times, give his competition a slightly better chance at defeating him.
+His generosity was what his cousin, Bernadette loved most about him.
+Neither one of them had living parents, and neither of them had any siblings.
 They spent summers together as kids, and reconnected during their college years.
-And although she lived in Platinum City, she would still find time out of her busy schedule as an engineer to fly out to the rockies and the west coast to see him race.
+And although she lived in Platinum City, she would still find time out of her busy schedule as an engineer to fly out to the Rockies and the West Coast, to see him race.